 Ready to Get Negative Items Removed from Your Credit Report?

 Insurance companies, utility companies, and cell phone providers, for example, may also check your credit, but since those accounts don’t result in accumulating new debt, they’re considered soft inquiries.
-Finally, accessing your own credit report only counts as a soft inquiry.
+Finally, checking your own credit score only counts as a soft inquiry.

-Potential creditors can perform soft inquiries to help tailor customized credit offers for you based on your credit profile.
+Potential creditors can perform a soft inquiry to help tailor customized credit offers for you based on your credit profile.
 That’s how you end up with pre-approval offers in the mail for credit cards, personal loans, and refinancing.

 If you don’t want those creditors accessing your information and filling your mailbox with junk mail, you can opt out by visiting OptOutPrescreen.com.